 Chase credit cards are the key to earning Chase Ultimate Rewards points, which are some of the most valuable and versatile points in the world of travel.
 And a pesky restriction called the Chase 5/24 rule means you might not be able to get Chase cards if you wait too long.

 Luckily, that wasn't the case for me.
 Soon after getting started at work last year, I jumped at the chance to earn a massive 100,000-point welcome bonus on the Chase Sapphire Preferred® Card.
 That bonus seemed to good to last, and it was…

-These days, you can earn a 60,000-point bonus on the Sapphire Preferred after spending $4,000 in the first three months of card membership.
-You can get the same sign-up bonus on the Preferred's premium sibling, the Chase Sapphire Reserve®.
+These days, you can earn an 60,000-point bonus on the Sapphire Preferred after spending $4,000 in the first three months of card membership.

 After hitting the spending requirement of $4,000 in three months, I had more than 100,000 Chase points to my name and started scheming how to use them.
 Those points would be worth more than $1,250 booking through the Chase travel portal.
 But there's another, better way.